 It should be something that makes it feel like time passes quickly and something you love to do.
 Try to avoid choosing something that involves technology for extra bonus points!
 (Avoid those EMF's!)

 4. Eat a personalised, varied diet.
-Yes, take out the 'big offenders' for a period of time, but don't then become obsessive about what your eating and continue to eliminate food after food.
+Yes, try taking out the 'big offenders' for a period of time, but don't then become obsessive about what you're eating and continue to eliminate food after food.
 This is a recipe for disaster.
 A lot of people get stuck in this cycle, and are left with 6 'safe' foods and several nutrient deficiencies, which will prevent healing.